 New Jersey students can choose between approximately 45 institutions offering accounting degrees at all levels.

-The prestigious accounting program at the Rutgers University – Newark and New Brunswick is at the top of the list, ranked as the 25th best Master’s program by the Public Accounting Report’s 2013 survey in the large institution category.
+The prestigious New Jersey accounting schools at Rutgers University in Newark and New Brunswick are at the top of the list.
+Furthermore, the state has been ranked as the 25th best Master’s program by the Public Accounting Report.

-With one of the highest average accounting salaries in the country, New Jersey provides accounting graduates with bright perspectives for success.
+Essentially, New Jersey is a terrific place for aspiring accounting professionals!
+With one of the highest average accounting salaries in the country, This New York City neighbor provides accounting graduates with ample possibilities for success.

 It All Starts With a Great Education